 So, how does he train for snowshoe racing?

-Here are some of Zoller’s recommendations for taking your fitness onto the snow.
+Here are some of Zoller’s training tips and recommendations for taking your fitness onto the snow through snowshoe racing.

 Get A Training Partner

 Having someone to keep you accountable and challenge you during your workouts is important to keep training on pace.
 For Zoller, it’s his dog, Senna, a border collie mix, who plays that role.

 “Having a training partner is probably one of the best things, for me at least,” he says.
 “And that’s why my dog’s so good because she can outrun me no matter what sport I’m doing.”

 To find a partner, start with friends, family, or a pet.
 Race directors may have recommendations, or you could ask a fellow workout enthusiast in your gym class.
 Finally, you can also look to snowshoeing clubs in your area, Facebook groups, apps such as Meetup.com or Nextdoor to meet others.